 The most pressing problem for the future is what to do about rural Newfoundland and Labrador.
 What will happen to the outports?
 While the main determinant will be the future of the fisheries, another important factor will be the success or failure of efforts to develop alternative economic activities in rural regions.
 Even the most optimistic forecast for the future of the fisheries is that the sector will employ far fewer people than in the past.
 What else will there be for people to do?

-During the past 35 years there have been several efforts at diversifying the rural economy.
+There have been several efforts at diversifying the rural economy.
 The Commission of Government in the 1930s instituted a settlement program under which previously unemployed people could earn a living from the land.
 This scheme was marginally successful; only 171 families lived in the land settlements by 1938, while Newfoundland's relief population was nearly 90,000 (Neary, 1988: 65).

 More promising, and more successful, was the emergence of a grass-roots rural development movement during the 1960s, largely in reaction against the government-imposed resettlement program.
 With the change of government in 1972, this movement was given state encouragement and financial support.
 Regional development associations were formed in most regions of the province and, while they focussed mainly on fisheries-related projects, they also gave rise to many small-scale industries such as crafts, tourism, aquaculture, agriculture and secondary food processing.

 The rural development movement became largely deflected from its original purpose during the 1970s and 1980s through the emergence of government job creation or "make-work" projects.
 Most of these projects were short-term geared more towards qualifying people for unemployment insurance than to the long-term diversification of the local economy.
 Development associations unwittingly became co-opted by government as the local agents of these make-work schemes (Government of Newfoundland and Labrador, 1986: 365-371).